praveen2288/csv-editor/README.md

   - Convert plain text into Base64.
   - Decode Base64 back to human-readable text.

+### Markdown Previewer
+- **Description**: Write Markdown and see the rendered preview side by side.
+- **Features**:
+  - Live preview while typing.
+  - Supports common Markdown formatting like headings, lists and links.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.